bitnami/containers/bitnami/postgresql/README.md

   -e POSTGRES_USER=my_user \
   -e POSTGRES_PASSWORD=password123 \
   -e POSTGRES_DB=my_database \
-  -e POSTGRES_REPLICATION_MODE=master \
+  -e POSTGRES_MODE=master \
   -e POSTGRES_REPLICATION_USER=my_repl_user \
   -e POSTGRES_REPLICATION_PASSWORD=my_repl_password \
   bitnami/postgresql
 ```

-In this command we are configuring the container as the master using the `POSTGRES_REPLICATION_MODE=master` parameter.
+In this command we are configuring the container as the master using the `POSTGRES_MODE=master` parameter.
 Using the `POSTGRES_REPLICATION_USER` and `POSTGRES_REPLICATION_PASSWORD` parameters we are creating a replication user that will be used by the slaves to connect to the master and perform streaming replication.

 By default a container is configured as a `master`.
-As a result you can drop the `POSTGRES_REPLICATION_MODE=master` from the above command.
+As a result you can drop the `POSTGRES_MODE=master` from the above command.

 ### Step 2: Create the replication slave